Tejanshu9/stroke-risk-prediction/README.md

 # 🧠 Stroke Risk Prediction

 A machine-learning project that predicts the probability of a person suffering a stroke based on medical and demographic features.

 The project includes:

 - Full EDA + model training in Jupyter Notebook
+- Logistic Regression, Decision Tree, and Random Forest evaluation
-- Logistic Regression model with threshold tuning
+- Final model selection (Decision Tree)
 - Model serialization (`stroke_model.bin`)
 - REST API service using Flask
 - Production-grade serving using Gunicorn + Docker
-- Fly.io deployment ready
+- Fly.io deployment

 ---